just-nibble/git-service/Readme.md

 ```

 The above will create a .env file, run tests and start all containers and seed the database with commits from chromium
+Add a GITHUB_TOKEN variable to the env if you possess a github token

 ### 2. Add a repo to the DB